Structural Islamophobia Research Lab (SIRL)

 Importance of SIRL

-Systemic Islamophobia is a difficult research subject because the evidence is often hidden whether for reasons of privacy, intellectual property, or national security.
-But that does not mean systemic Islamophobia does not exist.
+Structural Islamophobia is a difficult research subject because the evidence is often hidden whether for reasons of privacy, intellectual property, or national security.
+But that does not mean structural Islamophobia does not exist.
 Much of the public debate on Islamophobia, though, ignores the way in which Islamophobia is systemically enabled by the very institutions that govern Canada, that educate Canadians, and that make possible our individual market participation.
-SIRL exists to support researchers identify and utilize creative methodologies to explore systemic Islamophobia’s existence across our institutional landscape.
+SIRL exists to support researchers identify and utilize creative methodologies to explore structural Islamophobia’s existence across our institutional landscape.

-The IIS secured a SSHRC Partnership Development Grant to support new scholars to undertake innovative research on systemic Islamophobia.
-Having published “Systemic Islamophobia in Canada: A Research Agenda" in 2023, SIRL is now forming its sustainable lab, which will include one or more Post-Doctoral Fellows examining Children’s Aid Societies and other sites of systemic Islamophobia.
+The IIS secured a SSHRC Partnership Development Grant to support new scholars to undertake innovative research on structural Islamophobia.
+Having published “Systemic Islamophobia in Canada: A Research Agenda" in 2023, SIRL is now forming its sustainable lab, which will include one or more Post-Doctoral Fellows examining Children’s Aid Societies and other sites of structural Islamophobia.